aktos-io/aecad/README.md

   - Selecting a component in schematic/PCB will show where it is located on PCB/schematic.
 - Drawing records: Any drawing will be able to recorded programmatically
   - "How to" support out of the box: Send a portion of a real drawing to a colleauge/user that will serve as a mini tutorial.
+    - Makes it possible to search in tutorial "videos"
   - Infinite undo/redo operations
   - Create tutorials from real works
 - Hotkeys: